DataONEorg/ca/README.txt

 ..
 Note:: The resulting file names have the ":" character replaced with "_".

+The script uses ssh to connect to the distribution host, create a target folder if necessary, and upload the package .zip file.
+As such, it is necessary for the user running the script to have SSH access to the distribution host and write access to the destination folder (``/var/www/users``).

 **Example** Share a certificate and key for user vieglais::

   ./publish_cert vieglais DataONETestIntCA/certs/urn:node:ATestCert.pem